Pylons/pyramid/docs/quick_tour.rst

 .. seealso:: See also:
     :ref:`Quick Tutorial section on Requirements <qtut_requirements>`,
-    :ref:`installing_unix`,
-    :ref:`Before You Install <installing_chapter>`, and
+    :ref:`installing_unix`, :ref:`Before You Install <installing_chapter>`, and
-    :ref:`Installing Pyramid on a Windows System <installing_windows>`
+    :ref:`Installing Pyramid on a Windows System <installing_windows>`.

 Hello World
 ===========

 Microframeworks have shown that learning starts best from a very small first step.
 Here's a tiny application in Pyramid:

 .. literalinclude:: quick_tour/hello_world/app.py
     :linenos: